Ree (film)

 Ree is a 2022 Indian Tamil-language feature film directed by Sundharavadivel and starring Prasanth Srinivasan, Gayatri Rema and Prasath.
-It was released on 7 October 2022.
+It was released on October 7, 2022.

 Plot

-Reema is a helping tendency girl, who is very keen helping neighbors voluntarily by picking any sound comes out of their home.
-As a reason she is seen as a meddling person.
-Due to this nature, Reema happens to be a murder suspect for voluntarily connected to husband-wife quarrel at next door, where wife is murdered at the hands of her husband.
-Reema's attitude towards neighbors is not changed even after this long big incident.
+Reema is a girl who longs to help others, and who is very keen helping neighbours in their homes.
+As a result she is seen as meddling.
+Due to this, Reema happens to be a murder suspect for acquaintance to a husband and wife, who quarrel next door, resulting in the wife’s murder at the hands of her husband.
+Reema's attitude towards her neighbours is not changed even after this tedious incident.

-In such situation - Reema with her psychiatrist husband Mugil relocates to a new house at the outskirts of the city.
-To her surprise, a strange and weird noise emanates from the next door of this new house too.
-At first Reema thinks the house is a haunted house, and she asks Mugil if they can sell their new house and go somewhere else.
-Later she finds out that next door is not a haunted house, but a heart surgeon Sagul, resides in there with his wife Mumtaj and daughter Fatima.
+Because of the situation, Reema with her psychiatrist husband Mugil relocate to a new house on the outskirts of the city.
+To her surprise, a strange noise emanates from next door neighbours of this new house too.
+At first Reema thinks the house is a haunted, and she asks Mugil if they can sell their new house and to move elsewhere.
+Later she finds out that next door is not a haunted house, but a heart surgeon Sagul, resides there with his wife Mumtaj and daughter Fatima.

-Notwithstanding that weird sound continues to emanate from the next door, for which Reema believes someone other than Sagul's family reside in their house.
-The more she digs causes more trouble to Reema, like murder attack by the next door mystery man.
-Reema with her police brother goes to fight with Sagul's family.
-They argue as there is no one else in their home but themselves, which creates suspicion on Reema's mental stability.
+Nevertheless, the strange sound continues to emanate from next door, so that Reema believes someone other than Sagul's family reside in their house.
+The more she digs, the more trouble she brings upon herself, including a murderous attack from the mysterious man next door.
+Reema with her police brother go to fight with Sagul's family.
+They argue as there is no one else in their home but themselves, which creates suspicion of Reema's mental stability.
 Mugil also admits to Sagul that Reema is not mentally stable enough, and Sagul agrees to help Mugil to cure Reema.